bencart/wercker-step-slack-notify/readme.md

 ### required

-* `token` - Your Slack token.
-* `channel` - The channel name of the Slack Channel (without the #).
+* `token` - The trailing part of the incoming web hook url
-* `subdomain` - The slack subdomain.

 You can create a slack token by going to the account page on your slack domain:
 `<your-subdomain>.slack.com/services` and click 'add New Integration' and select 'incoming webhooks'.
-Copy your token (as can be found in the example curl command) and don't forget to click 'Add Integration'.
+Copy the part of the url after https://hooks.slack.com/services/ to use as your token

 This token can be used directly in the wercker.yml (not recommended) or better: as an environment variable.
 You can add environment